oVirt/ovirt-site/source/release/3.6.1/index.html.md

  - [Cinder] creation of a snapshot with multiple cinder disks is reported as failed
  - NullPointer exception reported when vdsm erroneously report storage pools as R/O
  - Remove of Cinder disks should remove one volume at a time from the leaf volume up to the base volume.
+ - after adding a new host from foreman using provisioned hosts, host_provider_id field in db is empty
  - Not able to upgrade hypervisor using Ovirt engine api
  - Error message doesn't appear when trying to create storage domain with path that already exists in the system
  - Attach disk does not work in user portal